When you get the “no service” message and you are absolutely sure there is no hardware or SIM card issue then you probably hold a Blacklisted iPhone.

 Sell it after SIM Unlocking it

-In many cases, it is preferable to use a Premium IMEI Unlock service and remove the SIM Locks and sell it afterwards.
+In many cases, it is preferable to use a Premium IMEI Unlock service and remove the SIM Locks and sell it afterward.
 This will maximize your profit.

-The selling price difference between unlocked and locked blacklisted iPhone can even reach $300 in the latest models.
+The selling price difference between unlocked and locked blacklisted iPhones can even reach $300 in the latest models.

 Use it as a Wi-Fi entertainment Console